dead-claudia/thallium/roadmap.md

 3. Transition to TypeScript internally
     - I'm having enough of the highly uninformative `TypeError: foo has no method bar`, `TypeError: Cannot read property 'bar' of undefined`, `TypeError: object #<Object> is not a function`, etc. (At least Node 6 gives the variable name...)
     - I get arrow functions and classes for free, without having to deal with Babel's monstrosity
-    - Downleveled async functions will drastically simplify both the runner and all the reporters (requires TS 2.1)
+    - Downleveled async functions will drastically simplify both the runner and all the reporters
     - It'll be a *lot* easier when most of the deprecated dynamic stuff like test inheritance is finally removed
 4. Add some promise-aware assertions
 5. Move `exports.files` config option to `t.files`